-The Masters of Environment and Sustainability is designed to focus and develop intellectual and practical skills for the application and advancement of environmental sciences and sustainability in scientific, business, industrial and policy sectors.
+The Master of Environment and Sustainability is designed to focus and develop intellectual and practical skills for the application and advancement of environmental sciences and sustainability in scientific, business, industrial and policy sectors.
 It is a fast-paced, dynamic, course-based interdisciplinary program created for students interested in equipping themselves with the skills and experience needed to compete for a position as an

 Students in the MES program will complete a set of courses designed specifically for the program.
 There are no elective courses.
 Students do not complete a research thesis and are not required to identify a research supervisor.